VanL1l1th/kinect/README.md

-# sketch_03
+# ir camera
 simple conture/edge detector.
+simple blob detector.
-for proccesing 2
+for proccesing v 2
-works with the ircamera and ir-reflectors to detect contures/edges of a ir-reflector
+works with the ir camera and ir-reflectors.